10 September, 2021

 Lin Fa Temple

 Originally built in 1863 as a worship place for Goddess of Mercy Kwun Yam, Lin Fa Temple is now mainly a tourist attraction, as well as being where the Tai Hang Fire Dragon festival takes place during Mid-Autumn Festival.
-Have your fortune told by the experts at the temple (you’ll need to bring a Cantonese-speaking friend with you if you can’t speak the language yourself!), or simply check out the impressive dragon-themed mural on the ceiling.
+Have your fortune told (you’ll need to bring a Cantonese-speaking friend if you can’t speak the language yourself) or simply gaze up at the impressive dragon-themed mural on the ceiling.

 Lin Fa Temple, Lily Street, Causeway Bay, Hong Kong